14 Valley St, Duxbury, MA 02332, USA

 Owned By: Town of Duxbury

-The lands within, and surrounding, the Thaddeus Chandler Sanctuary were once developed as cranberry bogs.
+Thaddeus Chandler, a Civil War veteran, developed these lands in the 1900s, with cranberry bogs plus a sawmill to process wood from nearby woodlots.
 There are a number of manmade irrigation channels still present, but the bog areas have become considerably wooded.
 Wetlands are present as well.
-This is a large, well-maintained property with about 3 miles of trails.
+The large, well-maintained property was acquired for conservation in the 1970’s.

 From the roadside parking area, three trails are immediately visible.